estebanrichey/CS193_Fall18_Lab1/index.md

-## Welcome to GitHub Pages
-#Esteban Richey's first CS193 Lab
+# Esteban Richey's first CS193 Lab

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.